Mohammad Shafiq Hamdam: Fighting corruption

 Hamdam said that corruption is the biggest problem, which feeds insecurity in Afghanistan as well as the insurgency, poppy cultivation, drug processing, and drug trafficking.
 He organized a nationwide volunteer initiative against corruption across Afghanistan, the most dangerous and challenging job in one of the most corrupt and unstable countries in the world.
 Through peaceful demonstrations and protests such a 5 km countrywide race against corruption, he mobilized thousands of citizens to pressure the government to reform, through 5km race against corruption.
 He has also mobilized young people, students, and women to participate in the fight against corruption.
 He is an outspoken activist who has disclosed cases of senior corrupt officials.
-He has advocated for the trial and persecution of cabinet members and senior politicians.
+He has advocated for the trial and prosecution of cabinet members and senior politicians.
 Hamdam exposed land grabbing and corruption among senior government officials and cabinet members.
 He has advocated for election transparency and reform.
-He also played a role in exposing Kabul Bank corruption, where nearly on billion USD was looted in corruption, which resulted in the collapse of the bank.
+He also played a role in exposing Kabul Bank corruption, where nearly one billion USD was looted in corruption, which resulted in the collapse of the bank.

 Hamdam was a critic of the Karzai government for failing to take firm steps to combat corruption.
 In an interview with CBS TV, he stated that corruption originates from the streets and extends to the palace, and he described Karzai's government as the most corrupt government ever.
 He has repeatedly called on and pressured the Afghan government to fight corruption, viewing it as a significant problem for the country.
 For his contribution to transparency, justice, peace and security of Afghanistan, he was nominated for 2013 Nobel Peace Prize.
-He was nomated by Fatima Aziz, An Afghan MP and PhD Farzana Marie.
+He was nominated by Dr. Fatima Aziz, an Afghan MP and PhD Farzana Marie.